-Showy Stonecrop, the taller plants in the genus Sedum, are often taken for granted in the garden, partly because they don’t bloom until the fall, but also because they require so little care from the gardener.
-Their thick, succulent leaves are able to withstand drought and rainy weather.
+Sedum plants come in a wide variety of heights, colors, and forms.
+Showy Stonecrop, the taller plants in the genus Sedum, are popular garden plants that are extremely easy to grow.
+Although lovely, sedums are often taken for granted in the garden, partly because they don’t bloom until the fall, but also because they require so little care from the gardener.
+The thick leaves of these succulent plants are able to withstand both drought and rainy weather.

 Showy Stonecrop, Border Stonecrop

 Actual hardiness always has some variability, depending on the type of sedum you are growing and your growing conditions for the year.

 However, sedum plants tend to be tough and adaptable.
 You can expect them to survive in USDA Hardiness Zones 3 - 10.

 Most tall sedum varieties stand upright and form a well-behaved mound, but there are a few, like "Matrona" that naturally flop over.
 In general, expect the mature size of your sedum plants to be 6 - 24 inches (H) x 12 - 24 inches (W).